Collaborative Value Function Estimation Under Model Mismatch: A Federated Temporal Difference Analysis: Abstract

 \section{Abstract}

 Federated reinforcement learning (FedRL) enables collaborative learning while preserving data privacy by preventing direct data exchange between agents.
 However, many existing FedRL algorithms assume that all agents operate in \emph{identical environments}, which is often unrealistic.
-In real-world applications—such as multi-robot teams, crowdsourced systems, and large-scale sensor networks—each agent may experience slightly different transition dynamics, leading to inherent model mismatches.
+In real-world applications, such as multi-robot teams, crowdsourced systems, and large-scale sensor networks, each agent may experience slightly different transition dynamics, leading to inherent model mismatches.
 In this paper, we first establish \emph{linear convergence} guarantees for single-agent temporal difference learning (\textsf{TD(0)}) in \emph{policy evaluation} and demonstrate that under a perturbed environment, the agent suffers a systematic bias that prevents accurate estimation of the true value function.
 This result holds under both \emph{i.i.d.} and \emph{Markovian} sampling regimes.
-We then extend our analysis to the federated TD(0) (\textsf{FedTD(0)}) setting, where multiple agents—each interacting with its own perturbed environment—\emph{periodically} share value estimates to collaboratively approximate the true value function of a common underlying model.
+We then extend our analysis to the federated TD(0) (\textsf{FedTD(0)}) setting, where multiple agents, each interacting with its own perturbed environment, \emph{periodically} share value estimates to collaboratively approximate the true value function of a common underlying model.
 Our theoretical results indicate the impact of model mismatch, network connectivity, and mixing behavior on the convergence of \textsf{FedTD(0)}.
-Empirical experiments corroborate our theoretical gains, highlighting that even moderate levels of information sharing can significantly mitigate environment-specific errors.
+Empirical experiments corroborate our theoretical gains, highlighting that even moderate levels of information sharing significantly mitigate environment-specific errors. \keywords{Federated Reinforcement Learning \and Model Mismatch in Reinforcement Learning \and Temporal Difference Learning \and Policy Evaluation.}